cncf/wg-serverless/whitepapers/serverless-overview/README.md

 Container orchestration platforms like Kubernetes, Swarm, and Mesos allow teams to build and deploy portable applications, with flexibility and control over configuration, which can run anywhere without the need to reconfigure and deploy for different environments.

-Benefits include maximum control, flexibility, reusability and ease of bringing existing containerized apps into the cloud, all of which is possible because of the degree of freedom provided by a less-opinionated application deployment model.
+Benefits include maximum control, flexibility, reusability, and ease of bringing existing containerized apps into the cloud, all of which is possible because of the degree of freedom provided by a less-opinionated application deployment model.

-Drawbacks of CaaS include significantly more added developer responsibility for the operating systems (including security patches), load balancing, capacity management, scaling, logging and monitoring.
+Drawbacks of CaaS include significantly more added developer responsibility for the operating systems (including security patches), load balancing, capacity management, scaling, logging, and monitoring.

 ### Target audience

-* Developers and operations teams who want control over how their application and all of its dependencies are packaged and versioned, ensuring portability and reuse across deployment platforms.
+* Developers and operations teams who want control over how their application and all its dependencies are packaged and versioned, ensuring portability and reuse across deployment platforms.

 * Developers looking for high performance among a cohesive set of interdependent, independently scaled microservices.